amethyst/amethyst/CONTRIBUTING.md

 [rebase-how-to]: https://github.com/edx/edx-platform/wiki/How-to-Rebase-a-Pull-Request#how-do-i-rebase

 Thank you so much for your contribution!
 Now Amethyst will be a little bit faster, stronger, and more efficient.
+The commits will also be more organized and efficient.

 ## Writing Documentation